 The Secondary Assessment consists of a medical history and a physical examination.

 The medical history is obtained using the SAMPLE mnemonic looking for information on what caused the pediatric emergency.
+See pages 60 and 61 of the 2016 PALS Manual for the complete STABLE history of the secondary assessment.

 S stands for signs and symptoms.